Path of Exile 2 Stash Tabs Explained

 Flask Stash Tab

-A Flask Stash Tab holds up to 500 Flasks of any type.
+A Flask Stash Tab holds up to 500 Flasks and Charms of any type.
 Compared to Path of Exile 1, which has multiple Utility Flasks and a wider variety of useful rolls that could potentially make use of this space, Path of Exile 2 has traded these out for Charms, which cannot be stored here remove much of the value this could have.

 Gem Stash Tab